huy-ta/poc-pv-solid/README.md

 npm run build
 ```

 The build results will be in the `public/lib` folder.
-For now, you'll have to manually copy-paste it into `frontend/components/infinite-events` in `linagora.esn.calendar`.
+For now, you'll have to manually copy-paste the `s-infinite-events.js` file into `frontend/components/infinite-events` in `linagora.esn.calendar`.

 ## Caveats

+- Bundle size: ...to be updated
-...to be updated
+- ...to be updated